-During 2016, certain subsidiaries of the Company and certain subsidiaries of SoEasy entered into a series of one year loan agreements pursuant to which the subsidiaries of SoEasy are entitled to draw down RMB-denominated loans from the subsidiaries of the Company, which in turn are entitled to draw down equivalent US dollar-denominated loans from the SoEasy subsidiaries, to facilitate each other's business operations.
+During 2016, certain subsidiaries of the Company and certain subsidiaries of Fox Financial entered into a series of one year loan agreements pursuant to which the subsidiaries of Fox Financial are entitled to draw down RMB-denominated loans from the subsidiaries of the Company, which in turn are entitled to draw down equivalent US dollar-denominated loans from the Fox Financial subsidiaries, to facilitate each other's business operations.
 Under the terms of the loan agreements, the subsidiaries of the Company will repay principal of the US dollar-denominated loans in an amount equal to the original principal amount of the equivalent RMB-denominated loans, divided by the RMB to US dollar exchange rate that is in effect on the date of the repayment.
 The resulting exchange gain or loss is recognized for each reporting period.
 All of the loans carry a fixed rate of interest equal to the current market interest rate as of the dates when the loan agreements were entered into.
-As of December 31, 2016, the Company had drawn down from the subsidiaries of SoEasy loans in an aggregate principal amount of US\$28.1 million and the subsidiaries of SoEasy had drawn down from the subsidiaries of the Company loans in an aggregate principal amount of RMB195 million (approximately \$28.1 million).
+As of December 31, 2016 and 2017, the Company had drawn down from the subsidiaries of Fox Financial loans in an aggregate principal amount of US\$28.1 million and US \$29.8 million, respectively, and the subsidiaries of Fox Financial had drawn down from the subsidiaries of the Company loans in an aggregate principal amount of RMB 195 million (approximately \$29.8 million), respectively.

-For the year ended December 31, 2016, interest income that the Company earned from the RMB-denominated loans was \$1.2 million, interest expense that the Company accrued for the US dollar-denominated loans was \$0.7 million and exchange gain recognized was \$1.9 million.
+For the year ended December 31, 2016 and 2017, interest income that the Company earned from the RMB-denominated loans was \$1.2 million and \$1.2 million, respectively, interest expense that the Company accrued for the US dollar-denominated loans was \$0.7 million and \$0.7 million, respectively, and exchange gain recognized was \$1.9 million and negative \$1.8 million, respectively.